gargvasu/AirX/README.md

  [AirX](https://www.gargvasu.in/AirX)

-Mail Account for account activation and password reset : AirX@gargvasu.in \n Please check your spam folder also
+Mail Account for account activation and password reset : AirX@gargvasu.in <BR />
+Please check your spam folder also

 ### Deployment